shhtol/autify_fetch_task/README.md

-# Backend Engineer Take Home Test
+# Website Pages Fetch CLI

 A command line program that can fetch web pages and saves them to disk for later retrieval and browsing.